 - “Does This Shock You?”
 Jesus never painted the picture of a rosy, comfortable life for his disciples – one that fit into their scheme of things.
 Rather he challenged them to new heights that demanded a paradigm shift.
 We don’t have to search hard or look far to find groups that demand that the Church change its teaching, which they characterize as “too hard” or “old fashioned.”
 But Christ’s Mystical Body remains faithful in fearlessly proclaiming truth.
 Christ also asks me today, “Does this shock you?
 Do you also want to leave?”
 He asks me to humbly submit to the Church’s teachings.
 He challenges me to heroically give witness to my faith in my state in life, even if it will result in ridicule or rejection from my colleagues or friends.
 He lovingly exhorts me not to return to a life of sin.
 He invites me to carry my cross daily by denying my pride and self-love to follow him.

 - “Master, to Whom Shall We Go?”
-Only truth is able to quench the thirst of our intellect.
-Only the Source of Life and Goodness is able to satisfy the continuous desire of our will.
-Only the sacrificial Lamb of God, who shed his blood to save us, is able to liberate me from the chains of sin.
-Only love is able to conquer my heart and fill it with unending joy.
+Only truth can quench the thirst of our intellect.
+Only the Source of Life and Goodness can satisfy the continuous desire of our will.
+Only the sacrificial Lamb of God, who shed his blood to save us, can liberate me from the chains of sin.
+Only love can conquer my heart and fill it with unending joy.
 To whom could we possibly turn?
 To what creature, idea, or worldly treasure could we long for in the face of eternal life?
 Peter’s question is really an affirmation in disguise: You are the “One and Only;” there is no other, no equal.
 It is not a mindless remark or a default logical conclusion.
 Rather it emerges from positively recognizing Christ as the bearer of eternal life.

 Conversation with Christ: Lord Jesus, grant me the grace to accept and to embrace the Gospel and the faith with love and humility, especially when it is humanly tough to accept.
 Let me join in the response: “We have come to believe and are convinced that you are the Holy One of God” (John 6:69).

-Resolution: Through my words and deeds, I will resonate my faith to all those I come in contact with today.
+Resolution: Through my words and deeds, I will resonate my faith to all those I encounter today.